 - Nylon/Survival Cord

 Sleeping bags should be as light as they can be for the season.
-You don’t need a 20 degree rated sleeping bag if you’re camping in the southwest during summer, but you may need that up in the mountains year round.
+You don’t need a 20 degree rated sleeping bag if you’re camping in the southwest during summer, but you may need that up in the mountains year-round.

 Sleeping pads will be one of the best investments you can make.
 I use an inflatable pad that only takes about 8-12 breaths to fill up and provides a little bit of insulation above a cold or warm ground to increase my comfort.

 Your emergency supplies should be everything you need to work for the duration of your trip.
 Your pocket knife can serve as utensils, tools, openers, and self-defense.
-A paracord/survival cord bracelet or necklace is great for attaching gear or items while you hike but if you need any cord to tie down, fix or fasten anything.
+A paracord/survival cord bracelet or necklace is excellent for attaching gear or items while you hike but if you need any cord to tie down, fix or fasten anything.

 The clothing for a long hike is the same as a day hike.
 Many people will try and focus on purchasing ultra-lightweight materials instead of everyday clothes when shopping for gear for longer hikes.

-The less weight you carry, the better your endurance will be and the more you will enjoy your hike.
+The less weight you carry, the better your endurance will be, and the more you will enjoy your hike.
 There is an entire cottage industry thriving around Ultralight backpacking, and it’s thriving for a great reason, no one wants to kill themselves hiking around many lbs of gear and accessories they may not need or could have used something lighter.

-If its warm in the middle of summer a lot of people are switching from hiking boots and cargo shorts to trail running shoes and running shorts.
+If it’s warm in the middle of summer a lot of people are switching from hiking boots and cargo shorts to trail running shoes and running shorts.
 Running shorts are vastly lighter than cargo style shorts and offer excellent moisture control, and smell control (running shorts are often antimicrobial) and trail running shoes provide a lot of support as a massive weight reduction over hiking boots.

 Clothing is about Layering

 The secret to planning your clothes for your long trips is to think in layers.
-In the cold mornings, you may want to layer on to stay warm but as the day progresses you want to remove layers to keep cool easily.
+In the cold mornings, you may want to layer on to stay warm, but as the day progresses, you want to remove layers to keep cool easily.

 On a cold night, you can layer on your pants, short and pullover as well as a hat or hoodie to help stay warm.
 On a hot night, you can remove all these layers and be comfy and protected as needed.